Marc H. Scheetz, Pharm.D., MSc, BCPS-AQID

 Email: email@example.com; firstname.lastname@example.org

-Dr. Marc Scheetz attained a Doctorate of Pharmacy from Butler University, earned a Masters of Science in Clinical Investigation degree at Northwestern University, and completed his pharmacy practice residency and an infectious diseases fellowship at Northwestern Memorial Hospital.
+Marc Scheetz attained a Doctorate of Pharmacy from Butler University, earned a Masters of Science in Clinical Investigation degree at Northwestern University, and completed his pharmacy practice residency and an infectious diseases fellowship at Northwestern Memorial Hospital.
 Dr. Scheetz is an Associate Professor at Midwestern University Chicago College of Pharmacy where he serves as an instructor in pharmacokinetics.
-He currently practices clinically as an infectious diseases pharmacist at Northwestern Memorial Hospital in downtown Chicago, IL and serves as the director/site coordinator for two postdoctoral pharmacy programs in the specialty of infectious diseases pharmacotherapy.
+He currently practices clinically as an infectious diseases pharmacist at Northwestern Memorial Hospital in downtown Chicago, IL and serves as the Director for the Post-Doctoral Fellowship Program in Infectious Diseases Pharmacotherapy.

-Dr. Scheetz has authored a number of original research manuscripts and review articles in the area of anti-infective pharmacokinetics and pharmacodynamics and currently serves as a reviewer for several infectious diseases and pharmacy medical journals.
-His primary research interest is in the ecology of antimicrobial resistance as it pertains to the pharmacokinetic/pharmacodynamic interaction between antimicrobials, pathogens, and hosts.
-He is particularly interested in assessing modifiable pharmacologic variables in the treatment of infectious diseases.
-He is actively engaged in local and national leadership positions.
-He was recently appointed to the FDA Anti-Infective Drugs Advisory Committee.
+Dr. Scheetz has authored a number of original research manuscripts and review articles in the area of anti-infective pharmacokinetics and pharmacodynamics and currently serves as a reviewer for several infectious diseases, pharmacy, and medical journals.
+His primary research interest lies in the interface of the pharmacokinetic/pharmacodynamic interaction (i.e. between antimicrobials, pathogens, and hosts).
+He is particularly interested in assessing modifiable pharmacologic variables in the treatment of infectious diseases and identifying optimal exposures against the backdrop of toxicity.
+His group studies toxicology in the laboratory as well as through clinical data modeling.
+Dr. Scheetz is actively engaged in local and national leadership positions and formerly served as a member of the FDA Antimicrobial Drugs Advisory Committee.

 Disclaimer: Any information contained here is not intended as a substitute for professional medical advice, emergency treatment or formal training.
 Don't use this information to diagnose or develop a treatment plan for a health problem or disease without consulting a qualified health care provider.
 If you're in a life-threatening or emergency medical situation, seek medical assistance immediately.
 Moreover, the site is not intended to be, and you understand and agree that it does not constitute, the provision or practice of medical, nursing, or professional health care advice or services in any jurisdiction.